cyberphone/es6-bigint-json-support/README.md

 The selection is either managed through the `JSON.parse()` `reviver` option or is performed after parsing has completed.

+Note that RFC mode deserialization requires a new flag to `JSON.parse()`.

 ### 2.2.1 Property Based Deserialization Selection
 Below is an example of a very simple contract having a single property holding a `BigInt`:
 ```js